-- Companies that have a (high) impact on ecosystems.
-These include industries with a direct footprint on ecosystems such as agriculture, forestry, oil & gas, mining and construction, as well as sectors that have significant impacts through their supply chains, including the food retailing sector. - Companies that depend on ecosystem services.
-These include, for example, tourism, fisheries, forestry and the agricultural sectors.
+- 1 Companies that have a (high) impact on ecosystems.
+These include industries with a direct footprint on ecosystems such as agriculture, forestry, oil & gas, mining and construction, as well as sectors that have significant impacts through their supply chains, including the food retailing sector. - 2 Companies that depend on ecosystem services.
+These include, for example, tourism, fisheries, forestry and the agricultural sectors.1

-IUCN report 'Biodiversity, the next challenge for financial institutions?'
 Financial institutions may be exposed to these risks directly or indirectly.
 Examples of direct risks include reputational risk, liability risk or regulatory scrutiny.
 Indirect risks include exposures for loans and investment portfolios in the type of companies mentioned above.
 Together with governments, supervisors and scientists, we need to collaborate and each contribute our part in order to create the impact that is needed.